rw251/pingr/GIT_WORKFLOW.md

 Once everyone is happy that the feature is complete and ready to go into the master branch, the pull request can be merged.
 Normally this will be done by the project owner.

 If the feature addresses an active project issue on GitHub, then that issue should be closed.
-This can be done automatically by posting a special message referencing the issue to the pull request message thread; e.g. for a feature which addresses issue #5, posting:
+This can be done automatically by posting a special message referencing the issue to the pull request message thread.
+E.g. for a feature which addresses issue #5, posting:

 ```
 closes #5